Nebraska Revised Statute 48-648

 48-648.

-Combined tax; employer; payment; rules and regulations governing; related corporations or limited liability companies; professional employer organization.
+Combined tax; employer; payment; rules and regulations governing; related corporations or limited liability companies; professional employer organization; annual administrative and operational support fee.

 (1) With respect to wages for employment, combined tax shall accrue and become payable by each employer not otherwise entitled to make payments in lieu of contributions for each calendar year in which he or she is subject to the Employment Security Law.
-Such combined tax shall become due and be paid by each employer to the commissioner for the State Unemployment Insurance Trust Fund and the Unemployment Trust Fund in such manner and at such times as the commissioner may, by rule and regulation, prescribe.
+Such combined tax shall become due and be paid by each employer to the commissioner for the Workforce Development Program Cash Fund, the Business Innovation Cash Fund, and the Unemployment Trust Fund in such manner and at such times as the commissioner may, by rule and regulation, prescribe.
 Such combined tax shall not be deducted, in whole or in part, from the wages of individuals in such employer's employ.

 (2) The commissioner may require any employer whose annual payroll for either of the two preceding calendar years has equaled or exceeded one hundred thousand dollars to file combined tax returns and pay combined taxes owed by an electronic method approved by the commissioner, except when the employer establishes to the satisfaction of the commissioner that filing the combined tax return or payment of the tax by an electronic method would create a hardship for the employer.